adaptivestone/framework-documentation/docs/06-Controllers/02-routes.md

 :::note

-Order of routes matters.
-First matched route will be execute
+The order of routes matters.
+The first matched route will be executed.
 :::

-Example
+Example:

 ```js
 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";